 A group project my Geometry team and I love to do is the Tin Man project.
 Put students in groups and have them bring items from home (small boxes, Styrofoam, tape, glue gun, empty paper towel rolls, etc) to build a tin man.
 Once their tin man is constructed, they work together to calculate the surface area of the 3D structure.
 They bring their total number to you and you give them that exact amount of tin foil.
 They cut and paste/tape the foil on to the man to cover his entire surface.
 It is a fun application of surface area!

-Another of my favorite end of year projects is Selfieometry!
+Another of my favorite end-of-year projects is Selfieometry!
 Students combine the selfie craze with geometry and create amazing real-world projects!
 Check out this product which contains a student presentation to introduce the project, a teacher guide, and a scoring rubric.
 (This will take more than one day, so I would introduce it a couple weeks before school ends and allow Day 6 in the countdown to be presentation day!)
+Click the image to get it!

 DAY 5: END OF YEAR STATION ROTATION ACTIVITY